Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

     The fields available for this item are: "key" (the unique identifier of each player), "command" (add, update, or delete), "nick" (the current nickname), and "msg" (the current chat message).

 * For each player that enters a world, a specific item is created by the server (and subscribed by the clients) to carry all the real-time coordinates and movements for that player.
-This item works in <b>MERGE</b> mode and it is subscribed-to/unsubscribed-from by each client in that world based on the commands received as part of the first item above.
+This item works in <b>MERGE</b> mode and it is subscribed-to/unsubscribed-from by each client in that world, based on the commands received as part of the first item above.

     The fields available for this item are:

     - The coordinates and the quaternions, which represent the current position of the object: "posX", "posY", "posZ", "rotX", "rotY", "rotZ", "rotW".
-    This set of fields above is subscribed to in server-side mode, to get the actual positions in real time and render the objects accordingly.
+    This set of fields above is subscribed to in server-side mode, to get the actual positions in real-time and render the objects accordingly.
 It subscribed to in client-side as well, to get the periodic authoritative resynchronizations (unless the resync period is set to 'never').
     The matrix widget uses these fields to feed a Lightstreamer widget called [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).

     - The velocity vector and the angular momentum, which represent the current movement of the object: "Vx", "Vy", "Vz", "momx", "momy", "momz".